Real-World Experience, Career Preparation

 Special Education Minor

 UNC’s Special Education Minor is for undergraduate students who desire a special education minor to accompany any major or teacher licensure program other than a special education program.
 Additional requirements in other special education programs must be met before students with a minor are eligible for special education licensure.
-You’ll complete 18 credits, including required coursework in Culture of Special Education, and the Individualized Education Program and the Collaborative Process, and 12 additional hours in selected courses.
+You’ll complete 18 credits, including required coursework in Culture of Special Education, the Individualized Education Program and the Collaborative Process, and 12 additional hours in selected courses.

 "If you’re coming to UNC to earn a degree in special education, come with a big heart, open mind and hands ready to serve those around you.
 Your passions and your dreams are appreciated here and will be cultivated to better others.
 The coursework is challenging, both academically and ethically, and prepares you to work respectfully with students and individuals who have disabilities."